When you’re a beginner in the jet ski world, it can be very confusing and at times awkward. I saw this all the time when I sold them.

 What About The Kids?

-If you have kids who want a Jet Ski, the best thing you can do is sign them up for the boaters safety course.
+If you have kids who want a jet ski, the best thing you can do is sign them up for the boaters safety course.
 Many states actually require a boaters safety course for people under a certain age.
-When I took mine in North Carolina, it was for anyone under 26.

 Even if you’re not required to take one, I still recommend you take the course, no matter how old you are.